codewithgaji/PathWise-AI/README.md

     ```sh
     create a new file called 'nigeria_career_guide.csv'
     copy the data from 'nigeria_career_guide.csv' in data here in the repo to the       new file you created.
+    The AI should work very well like this.

 ### Access the Application